Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Relaxed and flux-limited solutions

 \subsection{An additional characterization of flux-limited sub-solutions}

-As an application of Theorem \ref{th::gr1}, we give an equivalent characterization of sub-solutions in terms of the properties of its trace at the junction point $x=0$. \begin{theo}[Equivalent characterization of flux-limited sub-solutions] Assume that the Hamiltonians $H_i$ satisfy \eqref{eq::3bis}.
+As an application of Theorem \ref{th::gr1}, we give an equivalent characterization of sub-solutions in terms of the properties of its trace at the junction point $x=0$. \begin{theo}[Equivalent characterization of flux-limited sub-solutions] Assume that the Hamiltonians $H_i$ satisfy \eqref{assum:H}.
 Let $u:(0,T)\times J\to \R$ be an upper semi-continuous sub-solution of \eqref{eq::gr2}.
-Then $u$ is a $A$-flux-limited sub-solution if and only if for any function $\psi \in C^1(0,T)$ such that $\psi$ touches $u(\cdot,0)$ from above at $t_0\in (0,T)$, we have
+If $u$ is a $A$-flux-limited sub-solution then for any function $\psi \in C^1(0,T)$ such that $\psi$ touches $u(\cdot,0)$ from above at $t_0\in (0,T)$, we have